Supermodel Jerry Hall cites ‘irreconcilable differences’ in Murdoch divorce filing

 Supermodel Jerry Hall cites ‘irreconcilable differences’ in filing for divorce from Rupert Murdoch

-The couple tied the knot at St Brides Church in London in March 201
+The couple tied the knot at St Bride’s Church in London in March 2016

 Rupert Murdoch and Jerry Hall divorce after six years of marriage

-Supermodel Jerry Hall cited “irreconcilable differences” as she filed for divorce from media titan Rupert Murdoch and asked a judge to formally end their six-year marriage.
+Supermodel Jerry Hall cited “irreconcilable differences” in her filing for divorce from media titan Rupert Murdoch and asked a judge to formally end their six-year marriage.

-Ms Hall, 65, gave her married name as Jerry Murdoch, petitioned for the permanent split in court papers filed in Los Angeles County Courts on Friday, according to DailyMail.com.
+Ms Hall, 65, whose married name is Jerry Murdoch, petitioned for the permanent split in court papers filed in Los Angeles County Courts on Friday, according to DailyMail.com.

-There is no mention of a prenuptial agreement in the divorce paperwork filed by her lawyers to end her marriage to 91-year-old Mr Murdoch, who has an estimated personal wealth of $7.68bn, as of Friday.
+There is no mention of a prenuptial agreement in the divorce paperwork filed by her lawyers to end her marriage to 91-year-old Mr Murdoch, who has an estimated personal wealth of $7.68bn (£6.35bn).

-In her petition, Ms Hall states that she is not fully aware of the scope of Mr Murdoch’s assets and the papers say that her filing will be amended “when the information has been ascertained.”
+In her petition, Ms Hall states that she is not fully aware of the scope of Mr Murdoch’s assets and her filing will be amended “when the information has been ascertained”.

-Hall also claims in the legal paperwork that she is unaware of the full extent of her ex-husband’s assets, with the documents stating that her divorce petition will be amended ‘when the information has been ascertained’.

 “Petitioner is unaware of the full nature and extent of all separate property assets and debts, and will amend this Petition when the information has been ascertained,” the petition states.